 Achieving our goal today requires exponential growth in scholarship assistance.

-A gift to the LEF, through the Lasallian Christian Brothers Foundation, provides scholarships to underserved students attending our Lasallian schools.
-Your generosity offers them the opportunity to receive a Lasallian education and become part of the 96 percent of LEF scholarship recipients who graduate and attend college—often the first in their family to do so.
+A gift to the Lasallian Christian Brothers Foundation provides scholarships to underserved students attending our schools.
+Your generosity offers them the opportunity to receive a Lasallian education and become part of the 96 percent of scholarship recipients who graduate and attend college—often the first in their family to do so.
 Providing our students with tuition assistance significantly reduces their chance of leaving school; dropout rates exceed 50 percent in some urban public schools.
-LEF scholarships are a unique way of partnering with the Lasallian schools who are directly providing the $26.3 million in needs-based scholarships to poor and working-class families.
-Student aid demand for just the 1,400 students who qualify for LEF scholarships is $16 million annually ($11,429 per student)—that’s 61 percent of available scholarship funds serving only a fraction of the students who need help.
+These scholarships are a unique way of partnering with the Lasallian schools who are directly providing the $26.3 million in needs-based scholarships to poor and working-class families.
+Student aid demand for just the 1,400 students who qualify for scholarships is $16 million annually ($11,429 per student)—that’s 61 percent of available scholarship funds serving only a fraction of the students who need help.

 “My goal was to get out of the ghetto; to rise above crime, poverty and the shame that went with it.
 I believed a Lasallian education would give me dignity and self-respect.
 And I can tell you it has.”